ricksond/HITL-Data-Curating-System/README.md

 Files:
 - pipeline.py: LangGraph pipeline (normalize -> draft -> critique).
 Uses StateGraph.
-- app.py: Streamlit UI to review and persist feedback to feedback.csv.
+- app.py: Streamlit UI to review and persist feedback to the same hotels.csv files by creating three more seperate columns in code
-- feedback.csv will be created in project root (or path set by FEEDBACK_CSV env var).